utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/conditional-data-selection.md

 ## Check if a field has a specific value

-FQL can check if your query results have a specific key/value pair and return `true` or `false`.
-The example below checks the first item in the `payments` array for the key/value pair `"description": "recurring"`.
+FQL can check if your query results have a specific key-value pair and return `true` or `false`.
+The example below checks the first item in the `payments` array for the key-value pair `"description": "recurring"`.

 ### FQL